What Everybody ought to know about Social Media.

 It protects your downside and maximises your upside.

-Or put another way because you are marketing in real time, you can change, alter, enhance or remove non-performing assets.
-With traditional advertising, the costs are sunk, and the commitments are made.
+Or put another way because you are marketing in real-time, you can change, alter, enhance or remove non-performing assets.
+With traditional advertising, the costs are sunk, and commitments are made.

 What is Real-Time Marketing?